Back to Louisiana

 • The exact impact on existing youth-focused programs is unclear due to the removal of references without specifying alternatives.

-Plain English: The amendment adds provisions related to the investigation and coordination of child trafficking cases by care coordination teams.
+Plain English: The amendment adds provisions related to the investigation and coordination of child trafficking cases by multidisciplinary teams.

 Plain English: The amendment adds provisions related to the investigation and coordination of services for victims of human trafficking in schools.

-• Adds language on investigations after procedures for handling human trafficking cases.
+• Adds language on investigations after procedures for handling human trafficking cases involving children or youth.

-• Inserts new sections about multidisciplinary investigative teams and care coordination for child trafficking cases.
+• Inserts new sections about multidisciplinary investigative teams responsible for coordinating child trafficking case investigations.

-• The amendment text is technical, focusing on legal language rather than plain English explanations.
+• The amendment text is technical, focusing on legal language rather than plain English explanations of the changes.

 Bill History